MP Estate Planning UK

 Keeping Family Matters Confidential

 One of the significant advantages of a trust is that it maintains the confidentiality of your family’s financial matters.
-By avoiding probate, trusts ensure that sensitive information about your estate remains out of the public domain.
+While all UK express trusts must be registered with the Trust Registration Service (TRS) within 90 days of creation, this register is not publicly accessible — unlike Companies House.
+By bypassing probate, trusts ensure that sensitive information about your estate remains out of the public domain entirely.
 This is particularly beneficial for families who value their privacy or have complex family dynamics.

-For instance, if you have beneficiaries with specific needs or if there are concerns about how certain family members might react to the distribution of your assets, a trust allows you to manage these situations discreetly.
-You can set conditions for how and when assets are distributed, all while keeping these details private.
+For instance, if you have beneficiaries with specific needs, if there are concerns about how certain family members might react to the distribution of your assets, or if you simply do not want neighbours or acquaintances knowing the value of your estate, a trust allows you to manage all of this discreetly.
+The trustees handle distributions privately, guided by the trust deed and the settlor’s letter of wishes.

 Public Records and Trusts